Anna Duggar Gushes About Her 10 Years With Husband Josh, Calls It A ‘Wonderful Adventure’

 Friday we traveled 436 miles to reach Waco and had a wonderful visit at the Silos!
 Our kids had fun playing corn toss with dad, while mom went shopping!
 A group of us had an amazing lunch at Magnolia Table.
 After lunch was finished, Mason was ready for a nap and mom was ready for coffee (a mom’s nap in cup!).
 Thanks Chip & Joanna for your investment in Waco… our family made many special memories! #Waco

 But the couple’s 10-year adventure hit a major road bump in 2015 when Josh was caught in a major sex scandal.
-Duggar was accused of molesting several of his sisters as a teen, and after his name allegedly turned up on a list of hacked Ashley Madison accounts the eldest Duggar son checked in to a faith-based rehabilitation center.
+Duggar was accused of molesting several of his sisters as a teen, and after his name allegedly turned up on a list of hacked Ashley Madison accounts, the eldest Duggar son checked in to a faith-based rehabilitation center.
 Josh and Anna went to marriage counseling amid rumors that he had an addiction to pornography and cheated on her with multiple women, according to People.

 According to E!
 News, Anna Duggar revealed that Josh had confessed his “past teenage mistakes” to her before they were married, and she said she knew all about his past as “someone who had gone down a wrong path and had humbled himself before God and those whom he had offended.”